Effectful

 When

-effect, which can be handled by an effectful interpretation.>>> def log_sample(name, *args, **kwargs): ... print(f"Sampled {name}") ... return fwd()
+PyroShimis installed, all sample sites perform thepyro_sample()effect, which can be handled by an effectful interpretation.>>> def log_sample(name, *args, **kwargs): ... print(f"Sampled {name}") ... return fwd()

 >>> with PyroShim(), handler({pyro_sample: log_sample}): ... x = pyro.sample("x", dist.Normal(0, 1)) ... y = pyro.sample("y", dist.Normal(0, 1)) Sampled x Sampled y

-- effectful.handlers.pyro.pyro_module_shim(module: type[PyroModule]) type[PyroModule] [source]¶
+- effectful.handlers.pyro.pyro_module_shim(module: type[PyroModule]) type[PyroModule][source]

 Wrap a

-.Returns a new subclass of
+PyroModulein aPyroShim.Returns a new subclass of

 class SimpleModel(PyroModule): def forward(self): return pyro.sample("y", dist.Normal(0, 1)) SimpleModelShim = pyro_module_shim(SimpleModel)

-- effectful.handlers.torch.grad(func: Callable, argnums: int | Tuple[int, ...] = 0, has_aux: bool = False) Callable ¶
+- effectful.handlers.torch.grad(func: Callable, argnums: int | tuple[int, ...] = 0, has_aux: bool = False) Callable

 - func (Callable): A Python function that takes one or more arguments.